OctopusDeploy/blog/blog/2022-10/common-mistakes-devops-metrics/index.md

 You need to keep your tracked metrics lean, current, and relevant.
 When a chart is no longer helpful, you should remove it from your dashboard.
 You should also consider whether the metric still needs to be collected and retire it if you don't have a good reason to track it.

-If you already have a dashboard, open it up and for each chart and ask, "What would I do differently if this number went up or down?"
-You can revisit this question frequently, deleting any chart where you don't have an answer.
+If you already have a dashboard, open it, and for each chart ask, "What would I do differently if this number went up or down?".
+Revisit this question frequently, deleting any chart where you don't have an answer.

-Your metric set should focus on key long-term output and outcome metrics, with dashboards showing short-term metrics across all categories that are part of your current improvement efforts.
+Your metric set should focus on key long-term output and outcome metrics, with dashboards showing short-term metrics across all categories in your current improvement efforts.

 ## Jumping into tools

-Data visualization tools like Microsoft Power BI, Tableau, or Google Data Studio are among the coolest software products you'll have in your organization.
+Data visualization tools like Microsoft Power BI, Tableau, or Google Data Studio are among the most useful software products you'll have in your organization.
 Many business tools have a grid or text-based interface, but data tools come stacked with colorful animated charts.

 It's easy to be distracted by creating an engaging dashboard.
-If you don't begin with metric design, you end up with lots of pleasing dashboards that have no impact your daily work.
-You need dashboards and charting tools as they help you make sense of the information, but design the metrics first.
+If you don't begin with metric design, you end up with lots of pleasing dashboards that have no impact on your daily work.
+You need dashboards and charting tools to help you make sense of the information, but design the metrics first.

 It's better to start in low-fidelity to collect meaningful metrics.
 It's okay to start with a simple spreadsheet or even a whiteboard.
-After you work out which measurements are helpful to your team and organization, you start automating the collection and creating slick displays.
+After you work out which measurements are helpful to your team and organization, start automating the collection and creating slick displays.

 If you invest too much time creating a stunning dashboard, you'll find it harder to delete charts when they're no longer required.
-By spending too much time on a dashboard, you end up making it too permanent.

 ## Standardization